cdhimo/defi-yield-manager/README.md

-# LoopFi - Turn Expenses into Income
+# Vuno - Turn Expenses into Income

 A modern React application that helps users turn their monthly expenses into passive income through DeFi yield strategies.